gbbirkisson/spis/README.md

 ### Binary

-Just [download the binary](https://github.com/gbbirkisson/spis/releases) for your architecture and run it.
+Just [download a binary](https://github.com/gbbirkisson/spis/releases) for your architecture and run it.
 Note that the `spis-server` binary does not serve images.
 For that you can use something like nginx.
 See [nginx config](./docker/nginx.conf) for an example.

 ## Progressive Web App